Keyboard shortcuts

 How rama exposes dial9

-Each rama crate that emits events has an opt-in dial9 cargo feature.
-With it enabled, the crate emits its predefined events at the matching lifecycle hooks; recording becomes a no-op when no dial9-tokio-telemetry TracedRuntime is wired into the application.
+Rama crates that emit events or expose runtime boundaries have an opt-in dial9 cargo feature.
+Event-producing crates emit their predefined events at the matching lifecycle hooks; recording becomes a no-op when no dial9-tokio-telemetry TracedRuntime is wired into the application.
 The rama mono-crate has a bundled dial9 feature that activates the same on every enabled sub-crate.

 Library code that wants its own events alongside rama’s predefined sets can depend on dial9-trace-format directly and derive TraceEvent on its types.